vasole/pymca/doc/source/training/quantification/index.rst

 Introduction
 ------------

-Many users coming to synchrotrons to perform X-ray fluorescence experiments focus on imaging the distribution of elements in the sample and they show little interest in learning how to perform quantitative X-ray fluorescence (XRF) analysis.
+Many users coming to synchrotrons to perform X-ray fluorescence experiments are interested in imaging the distribution of elements in the sample and they show little interest in learning how to perform quantitative X-ray fluorescence (XRF) analysis.

-In fact, the additional step to take to pass from pure qualitative to quantitative analysis is a very small one.
-One has to take into account that even for pure imaging experiments one needs to calibrate the spectra, to identify the different elements in the sample and, most of the times, perform some fitting in order to resolve overlapping peaks of different elements.
-At this point the might not be aware that the relative peak areas they are extracting may be wrong because they did not take into account the modification of the theoretical peak ratios by the conditions of the experiment.
+However, one has to take into account that even for pure imaging experiments one needs to calibrate the spectra, to identify the different elements in the sample and, most of the times, perform some fitting in order to resolve overlapping peaks of different elements.
+At this point they might not be aware that the relative peak areas they are extracting may be wrong because they did not take into account the modification of the theoretical peak ratios by the conditions of the experiment.
 Simply introducing the experimental conditions and a guestimate of the sample composition is often enough to properly extract the signal from the different elements.
-At this point, quantitative analysis just comes as a by-product.

-Many X-ray fluorescence experiments at synchrotrons focus on imaging the distribution of elements in the sample.
-It is not uncommon that users just calibrate their spectra and proceed to identify elements and either assign regions of interest or perform  qualitative fits to obtain beautiful maps.
-However, they might not be aware that the relative peak areas they are extracting may be wrong because they did not take into account the modification of the theoretical peak ratios by the conditions of the experiment.
+The additional step to take to go from pure qualitative to quantitative analysis is a very small one if a minimum of care was taken (for instance recording the acquisition time and incoming flux and a known sample has been measured).

 Exercise
 --------

 The objective of this exercise is to get familiar with x-ray fluorescence analysis.
-For this, we are going to work with a spectrum frmom a thin film standard.
-However, we are going to make some simplifications.
+For this, we are going to work with a spectrum from a thin film standard although we'll make some simplifications.

 Step 1: Loading the data
 ........................